HellfunDigital/MechaHearts/.github/README.md

 Pilot cards, Equipment, and Upgrade cards can only be used if there is a slot available on the mecha card.
 Each mecha card has a limited number of slots for Pilots, Equipment, and Upgrade.
 In this way, we can limit the number of powerful cards that a player can use in a game, making the game more balanced.

-## MechaBucks
+## Card Packs

-The game also features a MechaBucks system, where players can use real money to purchase MechaBucks.
-These MechaBucks can then be used to purchase packs of cards.
+The game also features a gatcha system, where players can use real money to purchase car packs.
 Each pack contains a random selection of cards from the available sets.
 This is an optional feature, and players can also earn cards through gameplay.